 According to the polyvagal theory the ventral vagus – the second branch of the parasympathetic nervous system and our newest evolutionary function – supports our capacity to have healthy relationships, it regulates our physiology, it is the place from which we keep ourselves safe and connected through socially engaged behaviour.
 Being socially connected, being able to articulate our thoughts, to make eye contact, to be awake and open to other people and experiences are hugely important for our survival.
 Our modern world has been perfecting these skills for over three thousand years and it no wonder we prize them as highly as we do.
 We have surpassed the beasts!
 We are the top of the food chain.
 We are intellectual, we can dominate our lower processes.
 We have control and we value those who have control.

+The dorsal vagus is the first branch of the parasympathetic nervous system and is part of our ancient biology.
+In high activation it is responsible for our involuntary shut-down response – we freeze, faint, fold, feign or fragment.
+In low activation it allows us to engage in activities that are essential for the organism – digesting, producing stores of nutrients and substances vital to our continued health such as myelin, dopamine and serotonin.
 It is here that we sleep and dream, it is here our brain can action neural pruning and make sense of the day; it is where we nurse our babies and where we share healthy sexual intimacy.
 The dorsal state is seen as ‘rest and digest’ but it is so much more.
 It is a deeply alive place that is not as apparent to the naked eye.

 When we move through the dorsal states, we can share time with people (and ourselves) on a deeper level.
 It is here where we spend time relaxing and drinking wine with our friends; it is here we meditate and spend time with our faith.
 Our bodies literally need to be in the right physiological mode in order for us to engage with this kind of play.
 We can use drugs and alcohol to take us there and we can train our mind-body through physical and mental practices to develop the skills to gain access to our inner world or higher states.